terencetaothucb/intelligent-molecular-skeleton-design/README.md

 ## 3.2 Construction of chemical space
  We employed artificial random sampling to generate a library of 35 non-repetitive CPyr-based molecules (`Molecular dual-target values dataset.xlsx`) from a 196-sample-space considering 7 functional groups and 3 grafting sites (considering the symmetries of site-4 and site-6).
 This ensures that the database construction process is not disturbed by human factors.

-We calculated the 50-dimensional physical properties of 7 functional groups to construct functional group characteristics space (`Functional group features`).
+We calculated the 50-dimensional physical properties of 7 functional groups to construct functional group characteristics space (`Functional group features.xlsx`).
 To mitigate the risk of multicollinearity-induced dilution effects in subsequent tree-based models, we manually removed features exhibiting physical redundancy and selected 9 electronic features and 6 geometric features to describe a functional group to prevent contribution attenuation

 ## 3.3 Homogeneous ensemble of tree models
 ### 3.3.1 Hyperparameter grid search